Hannahtersbol/agile-hw-design/README.md

 ## Structure

-- Preprocessor: Pads the input message and turns it into one or more 512‑bit blocks.
+- **Preprocessor**: Pads the input message and turns it into one or more 512‑bit blocks.
-- Expander: Builds the 64 words (w[0..63]) needed for each block.
+- **Expander**: Builds the 64 words (w[0..63]) needed for each block.
-- Compressor: Runs the 64 SHA‑256 rounds and keeps the running hash across blocks.
+- **Compressor**: Runs the 64 SHA‑256 rounds and keeps the running hash across blocks.
-- SHA‑256 top: Connects all parts, latching blocks from the Preprocessor, driving the Expander/Compressor, and resetting the hash state only at the start of a new message
+- **SHA‑256 top**: Connects all parts, latching blocks from the Preprocessor, driving the Expander/Compressor, and resetting the hash state only at the start of a new message

 ## Build and Test